Madhumitha03S/mpi-project/README.md

 OBJECTIVE: To make an interpreter to send and receive Morse Code using Arduino

 PROJECT DESCRIPTION:

-The Morse code encoder takes input using the keyboard in English and converts it to Morse code.
+The Morse code encoder takes input via the keyboard in English.
 The converted morse code can be seen on the serial monitor, heard as beeps using the buzzer and signalled using a blinking LED.
-The Morse code decoder takes input using a button, a longer press represents a dash whereas a short one is for a dot.
+The Morse code decoder takes input via a button.
 The LED blinks when we feed in the input in morse code.
 The converted code in English is visible on the Serial monitor.